Edward Nucella Emmett

-Edward Nucella Emmett (18 February 1817 – 18 March 1874) was an English born Australian entrepreneur and politician, briefly a member of the Victorian Legislative Council.
+Edward Nucella Emmett (18 February 1817 – 18 March 1874) was an English-born Australian entrepreneur and politician, and briefly a member of the Victorian Legislative Council.

 Career

 Emmett worked as an auctioneer in Adelaide, South Australia.
-He lived in Bendigo from 1852 to 1870, first as a gold digger and then an auctioneer.
-He was said to be the first discoverer of the Hustler's Reef near Bendigo.
+He lived in Bendigo from 1852 to 1870, working firstly as a gold digger and then as an auctioneer.
+He was said to have discovered the Hustler's Reef near Bendigo.
 With Hugh Smith, he established the Bendigo Bank (subsequently purchased by the then Bank of Victoria).
 He later started a brewery and a number of mining companies.
 To secure Bendigo's future, Emmett worked to establish a reliable water supply, and was the main promoter of the Bendigo Waterworks Company (now part of Coliban Water), established in 1858.

 Given the financial problems of the Victorian colonial government, and the lack of local government funds, he worked to privately fund the new water supply.
 The Sandhurst (Bendigo) council controlled a 22-acre water reserve site along the Bendigo Creek at Golden Square.
 With funding from wealthy investors in Melbourne he formed the company which was incorporated by parliament.
 Joseph Brady was the first engineer for the project, which made use of water from the Coliban River.

 He went to Sydney after 1870, where he was a broker, legal manager and mining agent.